rubocop/ruby-style-guide/README.md

 ## Comments

 * Write self documenting code and ignore the rest of this section.
+    * "Good code is its own best documentation.
+As you’re about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn’t needed?’
+Improve the code and then document it to make it even clearer." -- Steve McConnell
 * Comments longer than a word are capitalized and use punctuation.
 Use two spaces after periods.
 * Avoid superfluous comments.

+    ```Ruby
+    # bad
+    counter += 1 # increments counter by one
+    ```

 * Keep existing comments up-to-date - no comment is better than an outdated comment.

 ## Misc